Best Hair Cutting Techniques - The Ultimate Guide [86 Free Videos]

-We first build strong Foundations, then work into the essential art of Layering, and add the finishing touches with Face-Framing and bangs.
-We encourage you to grab a mannequin and work along hands-on with the videos whenever possible to really anchor your learning.
-Also, we would love to hear from you on our social media platforms if you feel that this guide is helping you.
+We first build strong foundations then work into the essential art of layering, and add the finishing touches with face-framing and bangs.
+We encourage you to grab a mannequin and work alongside the videos for a hands-on learning experience to really anchor your learning.

 1. The Foundations of Hair Cutting